Skip to main content

 12. Now that all of the settings have been dialed in and the tickets have been created, click the View on Frontend link.

-13. Head to the Notes tab to add any internal only notes to your event.
+13. Head to the Notes tab to add any internal only notes to an event with content editor functionality.
 Bonus - these notes are available in custom event reports!

-14. Once you're satisfied with the event setup, don't forget to switch the event to Active
+14. Once the event is ready to go live, don't forget to switch the event to Active.

 15. Review the event from the frontend one more time, using a mobile device to see if there are any formatting issues.